LITW-Refined/.github/profile/README.md

 Feel free to use it in your private or public modpack or contribute back any bugfixes or features you have on your side.
 Every contribution is welcome. 🙂

-~~List of all mods in the pack: https://cloud.pilzinsel64.de/s/Er3YsCENRmaNtwg~~ *(out of date at the moment, sorry, will be available again soon)*
+List of all mods in the pack: https://cloud.pilzinsel64.de/s/Er3YsCENRmaNtwg

 <table align="center">
     <tr>